downlinko/downlinko.github.io/_posts/development/2018-06-12-download-install-eclipse-mars-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/java-installed-version.png" alt="java installed version">

-It also prints the whether you have installed the 32 or 64 bit version of Java.
+It also prints the whether you have the 32 or 64 bit version of Java.

 <img src="{{ site.url }}/assets/images/posts/development/java-installed-bit-version.png" alt="java installed bit version">

-Take note of this as you will need it in the next step.
+> Take note of this as you will need it in the next step.

 ## Step #2: Download